sailfishos-mirror/wayland-protocols/README.md

 ## Protocol phases

-Protocols in general have three phases: the experimental phase, the staging phase, and the stable phase.
+Protocols have three currently used phases: the experimental phase, the staging phase, and the stable phase.
+Anything that is merged upstream is in one of those phases, with the exception of deprecated protocols and protocols in the legacy protocol phases.

-In the experimental phase, a protocol is actively being developed, for example by iterating over it in a [merge request] or planning it in an [issue].
+Backward-incompatible changes can only be introduced in a new major version of a protocol.
+In the experimental phase, a protocol is actively being developed and iterated upon, not trying to avoid incompatible changes.
-Protocols in this phase can have backward incompatible changes.
+Protocols in the staging phase should try to minimize backward-incompatible changes, and protocols in the stable phase should avoid backward-incompatible changes.

-During this phase, patches for clients and compositors are written as a test vehicle.
+During the experimental phase, patches for clients and compositors are written as a test vehicle.
 Such patches should be merged with caution in clients and compositors, because the protocol can still change.

 When a protocol has reached a stage where it is ready for wider adoption, it enters the "staging" phase.
 What this means is that implementation is encouraged in clients and compositors where the functionality it specifies is wanted.

-Protocols in staging cannot have backward incompatible changes, in that sense they are equal to stable protocols.
-However, they may be completely replaced with a new major version, or a different protocol altogether, if design flaws are found in the staging phase.

 After a staging protocol has been sufficiently tested in the wild and proven adequate, its maintainers and the community at large may declare it